testudocyber/IncidentResponse/docs/4.Eradication/4.09.3_Evaluate_Network_Baseline/README.md

-# 4.09.4 Evaluate Network Baseline
+# 4.09.3 Evaluate Network Baseline (Upgraded)

 ## Task

-Evaluate and establish a baseline of normal network activity to identify anomalies and suspicious behavior during an incident response.
+Evaluate and establish a baseline of normal network activity and detect deviations that may indicate malicious behaviors such as lateral movement, beaconing, exfiltration, or command and control (C2) activity.

 ---

 ## Conditions

-Given a deployed Security Onion instance, access to network traffic (via full packet capture and/or NetFlow), and knowledge of the target environment or mission network layout.
+Given access to Security Onion, Zeek logs, Suricata alerts, full packet capture (PCAP), and knowledge of the environment’s expected network layout and mission roles.

 ---

 ## Standards

-* Collect representative data of normal network behavior.
+* Collect and analyze representative data to understand "normal" network traffic.
-* Document "normal" hosts, ports, protocols, services, and traffic patterns.
+* Document common ports, protocols, hosts, destinations, and communication patterns.
-* Identify deviations or anomalies that may indicate lateral movement, beaconing, or command and control (C2) activity.
+* Identify deviations or anomalies that do not fit into the established baseline.
-* Validate findings against known network diagrams, asset inventories, or mission briefs.
+* Validate anomalies against threat intelligence and Indicators of Compromise (IOCs).

 ---

 ## End State

-A documented network baseline is created, providing a reference point for detecting abnormal activity and informing containment and eradication efforts.
+A network baseline is documented and deviations from normal behavior are identified and tagged for escalation or eradication actions.

 ---

 ## Notes

-- Baselines should be dynamic → update as more is learned during an engagement.
+- Baselining allows identification of stealthy and advanced techniques which may not trigger signature-based alerts.
-- Expect some "gray" traffic → not everything unknown is immediately malicious, but all anomalies must be explained or investigated.
+- Expect some unknown or ambiguous traffic — anomalies are not always malicious but must be explained.
-- Capturing a good baseline early allows faster anomaly detection later.

 ---